konduto/java-sdk/README.md

 }
 ```

-Notice that if the analysis fails, a KondutoException will be thrown.
+Notice that if the analysis fails, a **KondutoException** will be thrown.
 Handle it as you wish.

-Every KondutoModel instance (therefore any KondutoOrder instance) has a isValid method that checks if required fields
-are present and an errors array.
-When isValid is called, if there are any errors they will be added to the errors array.
-For reading errors, just call `order.getErrors()` and a pretty-printed message will be displayed.

 After the analysis, some order attributes will be filled.
 For example the recommendation.